MisterChamster/private-yt-extractor/README.md

-# yt-extractor
+# YT Extractor
 Program dedicated for squeezing info from YouTube playlists into a text file.
-Originally a part of YT-Downloader project.
+Originally a part of YT Downloader project.

 ## Features
 - Extracting playlist data trom YouTube